 Read Luke 7:6

 Jews were not permitted to enter into the houses of Gentiles because it made them ceremonially unclean.
 The Centurion knew this.
-The Centurion being a man of authority placed himself under the authority of Christ and admitted how unworthy he was to receive God’s favor.
-The Jewish leaders in the other hand were self righteous and arrogant.
+The Centurion is a man of authority placed himself under the authority of Christ and admitted how unworthy he was to receive God’s favor.
+The Jewish leaders, on the other hand, were self-righteous and arrogant.
 They believed they were worthy of God’s blessings.

 4. He confessed Jesus has Authority